Elora's Personal Presets Banner

 Add-ons (.addon files)

-• ReshadeEffectShaderToggler (REST) by 4lex4nder (Github)
+• ReshadeEffectShaderToggler (REST) by 4lex4nder (Github) (available via the ReShade installer; not bundled here)

 • ReshadeEffectShaderToggler.addon